Lasting Power of Attorney Case Study

 Mr S was right to be concerned because at that time there was no-one with the authority to manage his affairs.
 Co-op Legal Services recommended that Mr S put in place a Lasting Power of Attorney.
 This means that if he ever lost capacity perhaps through age, illness or accident then he would have someone he trusted to make decisions of his behalf.

-Mr S could appoint his children to be his attorneys and decide whether they should make decisions jointly or independently of each other.
+By making one or both types of Lasting Power of Attorney at the same time, Mr S could appoint his children to be his attorneys and decide whether they should make decisions jointly or independently of each other.
 He could also appoint a replacement attorney if his children are unable to act.